Welcome to the Pittsburgh Parking Authority's

 Residential Parking Permit portal

-walk-in counter and if you wish to apply this way the mail-in and walk-in form can be found here and must be completed and enclosed with your documents).
-We encourage you to create an account through this web portal so you can log-in and manage your RPP and visitor's permits at your convenience and from the comfort of your home or office.
-For instruction on how to use this web portal, click here or simply click on the "Help" menu item on the left side of the screen at any time.
+walk-in counter is OPEN to the public!
+For instructions on how to use this web portal, click here or simply click on the "Help" menu item on the left side of the screen at any time.
 For an interactive map of the City's RPP districts, and to determine whether you live in one, please click here.

 Documents Required with your RPP Application

 To apply for a new RPP permit or to renew an RPP permit, residents and businesses must show:

 - Proof of residency (or in the case of a business, occupancy) within a permit zone;